-Once you have the right hardware, then the dedicated graphics card are generally plug in play.
+Once you have the proper hardware, the dedicated graphics cards are generally plug-in.

-Generally, if you are plugging a dedicated graphics card for the first time in your PC, then you should experience no major issues.
+Generally, if you are plugging a dedicated graphics card for the first time into your PC, you should experience no significant issues.

-However if you are replacing your old dedicated graphics card, then you may experience issues with drivers.
+However, if you are replacing your old dedicated graphics card, then you may need help with drivers.
 Hence, you may need to uninstall the old graphics card drivers and install newer ones.

 Do I Need to Uninstall Old Graphics Drives Before Installing a New Card?

-Yes, if you are replacing your old graphics card with a new one, then it is considered a good practice to uninstall your old graphics drivers and install new ones.
+Yes, if you are replacing your old graphics card with a new one, it is considered good practice to uninstall your old graphics drivers and install new ones.

-It does not matter whether your new graphics card belongs to same brand as your old graphics card or not, a complete uninstall of the previous drivers is recommended.
+It does not matter whether your new graphics card belongs to the same brand as your old one; a complete uninstall of the previous drivers is recommended.

 Display Driver Uninstaller (DDU) For Complete Removal

-Often when uninstalling the old graphics card drivers using the contemporary way (add/remove program utility, using the built-in uninstaller) leaves behind some leftover data such as registry keys, files and folders, that can still present unwanted conflicts with your new graphics drivers.
+Often, uninstalling the old graphics card drivers using the stylish way (add/remove program utility, using the built-in uninstaller) leaves behind some leftover data, such as registry keys, files, and folders, that can still present unwanted conflicts with your new graphics drivers.

-Hence a very popular tool that people often use to wipe-clean your system of the display drivers is the Display Driver Uninstaller (DDU).
+Hence a viral tool that people often use to wipe clean your system of the display drivers is the Display Driver Uninstaller (DDU).

-Once you have completely uninstalled your old graphics drivers, you can then download and install fresh and latest graphics drivers for your new graphics card.
+Once you wholly uninstall your old graphics drivers, you can download and install fresh and latest ones for your new card.